pedohorse/yuria/README.md

 ye, it's not yet very streamlined

+##### other OSes
+not yet.

+due to some os-specific things in julia it might not be as simple as just recompiling it.
+MacOS has higher chance to not require any modifications, while windows handles signals completely different.

 #### using
 The plugin provides a SOP node haned `juliasnippet`, there you can put initialization code (usings, includes and declarations), and the code of a function to run every cook